progressive-instruments/phrasa-docs/docs/getting_started.md

 The first expression `tempo 102bpm` sets `tempo` to 120 beat per minutes.

-The second line `beat` defines this base section as the beat length. (it will make sense shortly).
+The second line `beat` defines this base section as the beat length. (it will make more sense shortly).

 The third line defines the instrument to be played, in this case it's name is `plain`.
-You can try and replace it with any other synth instrument in [this list](synths.md)
+You can try and replace it with any other synth instrument from [this list](synths.md)

 Finally, we define a musical `event` that contains the following properties: